-Source: ECB.
+Source: CNB.

-Figure 6 The growth of household loans accelerated, while lending to corporates neared the dynamics registered just before the onset of the energy crisis need for working capital financing amid the conditions of decreased prices of crude oil and energy diminished the corporate need for new financing (Figure 6.b).
+The deterioration in financing conditions and the reduction in the need for working capital financing amid the conditions of decreased prices of crude oil and energy diminished the corporate need for new financing (Figure 6.b).
 The annualised quarterly rate of growth in loans to non-financial corporations started decreasing at the beginning 2023, which resulted in the continued decline of their annual growth rate from the high 19.5% in 2022 to the moderate 5.8% at the end of 2023.
 Loan growth slowed down the most in energy, construction and trade, with the increase in investment loans to construction being associated with the mature phase of the expansion cycle in the real estate market.
 In the first ten months, corporate loans associated with commercial real estate (CRE) grew by 7.7%, slightly stronger than total corporate loans.
 This lending segment accounted for 55% of total placements to nonfinancial corporations at the end of November and some 10% of total bank assets (see Box 1).
 According to the results of the Bank lending survey, corporate demand for loans in 2023 was predominantly curbed by the general level of interest rates, which grew by 3.5 percentage points from the mid-2022 to the end-2023.
 It can therefore be expected that this again year corporate loans will be strongly affected by the increased costs of financing.